-In case a township is laid out by the Crown in territory, forming no part of an incorporated county, the Governor may, by proclamation, erect the township, or two or more of such township lying adjacent to one another, into an incorporated township or union of townships, and annex the same to any incorporated county.
+In case a township is laid out by the Crown in territory, forming no part of an incorporated county, the Governor may, by proclamation, erect the township, or two or more of such townships lying adjacent to one another, into an incorporated township or union of townships, and annex the same to any incorporated county.
 The proclamation is to appoint the returning officer who is to hold, and the place for holding the first election in the township or union of townships.
-When a junior township of an incorporated union of townships has one hundred freeholders, and householders, it may ships has one hundred freeholders and householders, it may become separated from the union of townships.
-Provision is made for the separate incorporation of townships having a less number of inhabitants than one hundred, where one townobstructions, that its inhabitants cannot conveniently be united with the inhabitants of an adjoining township for municipal purposes.
+When a junior township of an incorporated union of townships has one hundred freeholders and householders, it may become separated from the union of townships.
+Provision is become separated from the union of townships.
+Provision is made for the separate incorporation of townships having a less number of inhabitants than one hundred, where one township is so situate with reference to streams or other natural ship is so situate with reference to streams or other natural obstructions, that its inhabitants cannot conveniently be united with the inhabitants of an adjoining township for municipal purposes.
 The Governor-General may also annex gores of land not forming part of an incorporated township, to any township or townships to which they are adjacent.